-The Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York.
-Details of payments of the Bonds and the book-entry only system are described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."
-Except as described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM," beneficial owners of the Bonds will not receive or have the right to receive physical delivery of the Bonds, and will not be or be considered to be the registered owners thereof.
-Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC "Participant" (as defined in APPENDIX C), the Participant who will act on behalf of such beneficial owner to receive notices and payments of principal or Redemption Price of, and interest on, the Bonds, and to exercise voting rights and (ii) the records of DTC and, if such beneficial owner is not a Participant, such beneficial owner's Participant, to evidence its beneficial ownership of the Bonds.
-So long as DTC or its nominee is the registered owner of the Bonds, references herein to Bondholders or registered owners of such Bonds mean DTC or its nominee and do not mean the beneficial owners of such Bonds.
+The 2018 Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York ("DTC").
+Details of payments of the 2018 Bonds and the book-entry only system are described in APPENDIX I - "BOOK-ENTRY ONLY SYSTEM."
+Except as described APPENDIX I - "BOOK-ENTRY ONLY SYSTEM," beneficial owners of the 2018 Bonds will not receive or have the right to receive physical delivery of the 2018 Bonds, and will not be or be considered to be the registered owners thereof.
+Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC "Participant" (as defined in APPENDIX I), the Participant who will act on behalf of such beneficial owner to receive notices and payments of principal, redemption price of, premium, if any, and interest on the 2018 Bonds, and to exercise voting rights and (ii) the records of DTC and, if such beneficial owner is not a Participant, such beneficial owner's Participant, to evidence its beneficial ownership of the 2018 Bonds.
+So long as DTC or its nominee is the registered owner of the 2018 Bonds, references herein to Bondholders or registered owners of such Bonds mean DTC or its nominee and do not mean the beneficial owners of such Bonds.

-The Bonds shall be issued only in fully registered form without coupons and shall be dated the date of issuance.
-The Bonds of each Series shall mature on the dates and in the principal amounts shown on the inside cover pages hereof.
-The Bonds shall be issued in the denomination of \$100,000 and any integral multiple of \$5,000 in excess thereof (the "Authorized Denominations"), but no single Bond shall represent principal maturing on more than one date.
-See APPENDIX A - "CERTAIN DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURES."
+The 2018 Bonds shall be issued only in fully registered form without coupons and shall be dated the date of issuance.
+The 2018 Bonds shall mature on the dates and in the principal amounts shown on the inside cover page hereof.
+The 2018 Bonds shall be issued in the denomination of \$100,000 and any integral multiple of \$5,000 in excess of \$100,000 (the "Authorized Denominations"), but no single Bond shall represent principal maturing on more than one date.
+See APPENDIX A - "CERTAIN DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."

-Interest on the Bonds
+Interest on the 2018 Bonds

-The Bonds of each Series shall bear interest at the respective rates shown on the inside cover pages hereof.
-Each Bond shall bear interest from the Interest Payment Date to which interest has been paid or as of the date on which it is authenticated prior to the first date on which interest is to be paid.
-Interest on the Bonds shall be payable on June 1 and December 1 of each year, commencing June 1, 2019.
-Interest on each Bond will be payable on each Interest Payment Date to the person in whose name the Bond is registered at the close of business on the fifteenth day (whether or not a Business Day) of the calendar month next preceding each Interest Payment Date.
-Interest on the Bonds is computed on the basis of a 360-day year consisting of 12 months of 30 days each.
+The 2018 Bonds shall bear interest at the respective rates shown on the inside cover page hereof.
+Each 2018 Bond shall bear interest from the Interest Payment Date to which interest has been paid or as of the date on which it is authenticated prior to the first date on which interest is to be paid.
+Interest on the 2018 Bonds shall be payable on April 1 and October 1 of each year, commencing April 1, 2019.
+Interest on each Bond will be payable on each Interest Payment Date to the person in whose name the Bond is registered at the close of business on the fifteenth day of the calendar month next preceding each Interest Payment Date.
+Interest on the 2018 Bonds is computed on the basis of a 360-day year consisting of 12 months of 30 days each.